iisannn/Socketio-Chord-Recognizer/README.md

 # Flask Socketio with Guitar Chord Recognizer
-Utilize flask socketIo with Feedforward neural network for live guitar chord recognition could potentially be implement to A-frame.
+Utilize flask socketIo with feedforward neural network for live guitar chord recognition could potentially be implement to A-frame.